chongyiming/electronics-art-test/README.md

 ## Framework, Language and Tool used

--NextJs
--Javascript
--React
--MongoDB
+NextJs, Javascript, React, MongoDB

 ## Assumptions made

--Each user has their own dynamic code but for now we will only fix the code to 000000
+Each user has their own dynamic code but for now we will only fix the code to 000000